ED Bureau Logo

 Always sensitive to the needs of the community, the Ed Bureau undertook the construction of the Agnes L. Park Recreation Building in 1949 to provide a center for recreational activities.
 It was financed and equipped by the Bureau, which maintained and operated it until 1961, when it was deeded to the Ocean Park Association as a gift to the community.
 Agnes Park served as President of the Educational Bureau from 1937 to 1951 and spearheaded the entire project.

-Ecology Aventure CampToday the organization continues to provide activities for both children and adults in the community.
-Bible School, art classes, Theatre Dance Camp, Ecology Adventure Camp, and Children's Beach Olympics are among the current children's offerings.
-The Bureau a July Bazaar and Luncheon and an August Lawn/Craft/Food Sale.
+Additional information about the Educational Bureau's sponsored activities will be noted here as soon as available.
+Including the Bureau's July Bazaar and Luncheon and an August Lawn/Craft/Food Sale.
 Register for a sale table at the Bazaars.
-You can also find our events on the Ocean Park Association Event Calendar.
+You can also find our events on the Ocean Park Association Event Calendar when it's updated for summer 2025.
 In addition to these programs, the Educational Bureau owns and maintains the Curtis and the adjoining 4 bedroom Blake Cottage, which is rented on a weekly basis.
-Residents and visitors are invited to participate and become members in this historic and active organization.